alfredwesterveld/golang-fileupload/README.md

 ## Usage

 Standard it will run at `0.0.0.0:1323`.
-The file you upload will be available in the folder public/ which is also accessible. you can change addr by using environment variable `ADDRESS`.
+The <file> you upload will be available in the folder `./public/` which is also accessible via http://0.0.0.0:1323/<file>.

-If you visit http://localhost:1323 you can upload file
+So if file is `google.png` it is accessible via `http://0.0.0.0:1323/google.png`.

+you can change address bind to by using environment variable `ADDRESS`.